 Where We Stayed

 Panorama Lodge.
-Located in Knysna, we stayed here for four nights, and it was one of our favorite accommodations so far.
+Located in Knysna, we stayed here for four nights, and it was one of our favorite accommodations on our trip around the world.
 Our hosts, Dieter and Tina, made us feel like family in their home.
 If passing through Knysna or Plettenberg Bay, I would highly recommend a stay here.

 Earthbound B&B. This place was awesome.
 It is a three star rated B&B but really should be four stars.
 Our suite included the most luxurious bathroom we’ve had yet, comfortable beds, and a small kitchenette, all at a budget price.
 We loved it here and wished we could have stayed more than one night.